ericmjl/llamabot/docs/tutorials/simplebot.md

+---
+intents:
+- Diataxis framework-style tutorial on the usage of SimpleBot.
+- Emphasis on the returned data structures from SimpleBot.__call__(), that these are not strings, but AIMessages.
+- Explanation on what an AIMessage is, showing its class structure.
+- Creating a Panel app to talk with SimpleBot.
+linked_files:
+- llamabot/__init__.py
+- llamabot/bot/simplebot.py
+- llamabot/components/messages.py
+---

 # SimpleBot Tutorial

 !!! note
 This tutorial was written by GPT4 and edited by a human.

 In this tutorial, we will learn how to use the `SimpleBot` class, a Python implementation of a chatbot that interacts with OpenAI's GPT-4 model.
 The `SimpleBot` class is designed to be simple and easy to use, allowing you to create a chatbot that can respond to human messages based on a given system prompt.